Shares of Old Repub Intl Fall to a New 52-Week Low | Comtex SmarTrend

 Shares of Old Repub Intl Fall to a New 52-Week Low

-Shares of Old Repub Intl (NYSE:ORI) traded at a new 52-week low today of $18.63.
-This new low was reached on below average trading volume as 114,000 shares traded hands, while the average 30-day volume is approximately 1.7 million shares.
+Old Repub Intl (NYSE:ORI) traded at a new 52-week low today of $16.02.
+This new low was reached on below average trading volume as 196,000 shares traded hands, while the average 30-day volume is approximately 1.7 million shares.

-In the past 52 weeks, Old Repub Intl share prices have been bracketed by a current low of $18.63 and a high of $23.98 and are now at $18.91.
-Over the past week, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 0.5%.
+Old Repub Intl share prices have moved between a 52-week high of $23.98 and the current low of $16.02 and are currently at $16.30 per share.
+Over the last five market days, the 200-day moving average (MA) has gone down 0.3% while the 50-day MA has declined 1%.

 Old Republic International Corporation is an insurance holding company whose subsidiaries market, underwrite, and provide risk management services.
 The Company provides services for a variety of coverages in the property and liability, mortgage guaranty, title, and life and health insurance fields.